Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

 We went our separate ways.
 I rushed through the lighted parking lot.
 I pushed the alarm disabler on my key-chain and got in my 2014 Honda Civic.
 The car automatically locked.
 I put my favorite jazz playlist on.
 I grabbed my cell phone to call Casey.
 I hit the camera button by mistake.

-Oh well, now she could see what a great camera it was.
+Oh well, now she can see what a great camera it is.

-There were sudden movements.
-A cold leather hand closed over my mouth.
+There are sudden movements.
+A cold leather hand closes over my mouth.
 I hit the horn hard with my palm on the steering wheel.

 “Stupid bitch, you gotta pay for hurtin my feelings."

 A sudden sharp stabbing pain in my throat, a horrible sound; the escape of air.
-I am shivering.
-My beautiful silk dress is soaked.
-I feel a painful twisting motion in my neck.
+I am shivering... cold and wet.. can't breathe... a painful twisting motion in my neck.

-A male voice mocking, "No one makes me look a fu*king loser!"
+A male voice mocking, "No one makes me a fu*king loser!"

-I think I hear Daddy, "My Star reporter caught it all."
+I think I hear Daddy in my head, "My Star reporter caught it all."

-I am light without burdens, lost in a universe of twinkling stars.
+I am light without burdens, lost in a universe of twinkling stars that greet me.

 By Kathie Stehr